 We’ve focused on cooking up until now, but it is worth noting that another aspect of nutrition that older people may struggle with is buying food.
 Walking around a store can be too physically tasking, and even if groceries are delivered to a person’s door, they still have to be moved into cupboards and then subsequently cooked with.
 For many elderly people, all of this effort is simply not possible, but it is something that a live in carer can assist with.
 A carer can go shopping to find the items you want and then either assist you with cooking, or prepare the entire meal on your behalf— you have the freedom and flexibility to choose what works for you.

 When you order food in from a takeaway, try convenience food, or even move into a care home, you’re never sure what you are going to be eating from day to day.
 A live in carer will be able to present the very best food to you, ensuring high nutritional quality in every bite, so you can enjoy your golden years as nourished as possible.

 End the risks of nutritional neglect in elderly people by choosing a live in carer to assist with food shopping, preparation, and all related tasks.
 Whether considering such a move for yourself or a family member, choosing to introduce a live in carer is a decision you will always be glad you made.
-This is what Orchid Care specialises in.
+This is what Orchid 24 hour live in care specialises in.
 Not only will you be paired with a carer who is honest, has integrity and is committed to improving your life, but you’ll have someone to speak to and rely on to combat loneliness as well.
 You can have a professional live-in carer that understands you and treats you with dignity and respect.
 Call or contact us now for more information